Striking Distance

 Story & Plot Summary: Striking Distance

-Quick Plot Summary: Striking Distance is a Crime, Action, Mystery, Thriller film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1993, Striking Distance is a Crime, Action, Mystery, Thriller film directed by Rowdy Herrington.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Bruce Willis.

 Story Breakdown